Camberwick Green: Restoration and commercial releases

 The original masters of Camberwick Green – along with those of its sequels Trumpton and Chigley – were believed to have been lost, with most surviving copies tending to suffer from scratched, wobbly or grainy picture quality and a muffled soundtrack.

-However, when boxes of some original film were discovered in Gordon Murray's attic – with more footage then discovered by the BBC – the trilogy was restored and remastered for a Blu-ray release in 2011.
-However, as of 2019, Trumpton and Chigley have yet to have received a Blu-ray release.
+When boxes of some original film were discovered in Gordon Murray's attic – with more footage then discovered by the BBC – the trilogy was restored and remastered for a Blu-ray release in 2011.

-VHS
+VHS and DVD Releases

-In 1984, eighteen years later after the broadcasts on BBC in 1966, Longman Video released the first four episodes on video, as part of its Children's Treasury Collection.
+In 1984, eighteen years after the broadcasts on BBC in 1966, Longman Video released the first four episodes on video, as part of its Children's Treasury Collection.

 Later, in 1989, the BBC released a video with the last three episodes (including E12 Mickey Murphy the Baker as the first episode, E11 Mr Carraway as the second episode and E13 Mrs Honeyman and her Baby as the last episode).

 Then, in 1996–1997 Telstar Video Entertainment, as part of its Star Kids range released three videos.

+In 2001, Telstar Video Entertainment Ltd released a single DVD with 12 episodes of the series on it.

+In 2006, Entertainment Rights released a single DVD with all 13 episodes of the series on it.